Skip to content

 • Quality: strong on category, services, and reviews; weak on contact data; can be weeks out of date.

-Clutch/G2/Sortlist is the right answer when you're doing vendor evaluation (comparing agencies for hire) rather than outbound prospecting.
+The catch: the contact information is usually limited to a public website; no decision-maker emails.
+Best when you're doing vendor evaluation (comparing agencies for hire) rather than outbound prospecting.

 The B2B data giants.
 Subscription-priced contact databases that include agency entries.